CAN I STILL SUE MY EMPLOYER (or THE EMPLOYER’S DOCTORS or EMPLOYER’S INSURANCE CO.)?

 In 1912, the Workers’ Compensation system replaced the system that permitted an employee to sue its employer in civil court for injuries caused by the employer’s negligence.
 Under the old system, an employer could avoid all liability if the court found that: (1) the employer had exercised reasonable care, (2) the employee had been negligent, (3) a co-employee had caused the injury, or (4) the employee had assumed the risks of a particularly dangerous job.
 The old system left most maimed workers dependent upon their families and charities for their livelihood and support.

 The Workers’ Compensation Act promised certain modest wage loss benefits, medical benefits and vocational rehabilitation benefits in exchange for an employee’s right to sue for pain and suffering and other damages in front of a jury.
 The United States Supreme Court upheld the compensation acts as constitutional because it found that both employers and employees had given up something in a fair exchange.
 If a workers’ compensation system were ever to become so lopsided in favor of either the employer or employee, the whole system is supposed to be overturned as unconstitutional.
-A Florida judge recently ruled that the Florida law had become so lopsided in favor of business interests, that it was in fact declared unconstitutional.
-(The case was overturned for other reasons.)

 The “exclusive remedy” provision of the Workers’ Compensation Act generally prevents an employee from suing his or her employer (or co-employees) for the injuries it negligently causes, however, an employee may still have certain lawsuits that are unaffected by the act.
 For example, an employee can sue its employer for injuries “intentionally” inflicted on the employee by the employer and its agents.
 If an employer is responsible for the employee’s injuries in some different capacity other than as employer, the employee might be able to sue under “the dual capacity doctrine.”
 Under the right facts, the employee can still sue an employer for the intentional infliction of emotional distress, wrongful discharge, for violations of the Americans with Disabilities Act, the Michigan Persons with Disabilities Civil Rights Act or the Whistleblower Protection Act, or for sexual harassment under the Elliot-Larsen Civil Rights Act.
 The employee is still free to sue a manufacturer of defective products that caused his or her injuries.